dcdo-ucsc/Wormhole-Backend/API_DOCS.md

 }
 ```

+- `400 Bad Request`: Invalid `sessionId` format (uuidv4).
+- `400 Bad Request`: Session not found.

 When a session requires a password but:

-1. No password field is provided:
+1. No password field is provided, but session requires a password:
    - `401 Unauthorized`: Forbidden message.
 2. Password field is provided, but password is correct or empty:
    - `401 Unauthorized`: Invalid password.